stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 Notes:

-* The format of the depth buffer is temporarily hard-coded to `D32_SFLOAT` which is commonly available on most Vulkan implementations.
+* The format of the depth buffer is temporarily hard-coded to `D32_SFLOAT` which is generally available on all Vulkan implementations.

 * The _store_ operation is left as the `DONT_CARE` default.